Data Retention Policy

 (ii) by destruction of Data.

 Anonymization of Personal Data means permanent erasure of all information that can identify a natural person or transformation of such Personal Data so that it no longer in any way can be backtracked to a natural person.
-Anonymized data must be stripped of any identifiable information, making it impossible to derive insights on a discreet individual, even by the party that is responsible for the anonymization.
+Anonymized data must be stripped of any identifiable information, making it impossible to derive insights on a discrete individual, even by the party that is responsible for the anonymization.
 When done properly, anonymization places the processing and storage of personal data outside the scope of the GDPR.
 Encrypted personal data and token are not anonymous as long as someone can make the information readable and thereby identify the person.

 Destruction of Personal Data means to ensure that the Data cannot be recovered.
-It is important to understand what technical measures are required to ensure that the Personal Data is destroyed – either reformatting or total overwriting of the information.
+It is important to understand what technical measures are required to ensure that the Personal Data is truly destroyed – either reformatting or total overwriting of the information.
 Ordinary formatting may not fully erase all the information; special equipment or a specific computer software may be required to erase all of the information.
 The level of sophistication of the technical solutions depends on the sensitivity of the data.

 The manner in which the erasure in HYPR’s systems/services technically should be carried out shall be agreed between the Data Protection Manager, Chief Technology Officer and VP of Engineering to be executed by the respective IT Departments to which the erasure pertains.

-If storing of Personal Data or other data processing activities are taking place within a system that is provided by a service provider (i.e. as a Software as a Service (SaaS) or as part of a Business Process Outsourcing (BPO)) it must be verified and agreed with the service provider how erasure of Personal Data shall be made.
+If storing of Personal Data or other data processing activities are taking place within a system that is provided by a service provider (i.e. as a Software as a Service ("SaaS") or as part of a Business Process Outsourcing ("BPO")) it must be verified and agreed with the service provider how erasure of Personal Data shall be made.
 HYPR (data controller), or one of HYPR’s service providers (data processor), shall erase the personal data of HYPR.
 If the service provider shall erase the information, the undertaking to do so shall be included in a written agreement entered into with the service provider.

 3. Mandatory Compliance